IAMGOLD Corporation (IAG) Shares Plummet Below 1-Year High

-IAMGOLD Corporation (NYSE: IAG) has seen a decline in its stock price by -2.44 in relation to its previous close of 2.87.
-However, the company has experienced a 1.45% gain in its stock price over the last five trading sessions.
+IAMGOLD Corporation (NYSE: IAG) has seen a decline in its stock price by -1.49 in relation to its previous close of 2.69.
+However, the company has experienced a -3.64% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in IAMGOLD Corporation (NYSE: IAG) Right Now?